Tomahawk Cruise Missile

 Today's Tomahawk Block IV cruise missile can circle for hours, shift course instantly on command and beam a picture of its target to controllers halfway around the world before striking with pinpoint accuracy.

-The Tomahawk is a highly accurate, GPS enabled precision weapon that has been used over 2,000 times in combat, and flight tested more than 500 times.
+The Tomahawk missile is a highly accurate, GPS-enabled precision weapon that the U.S. and allied militaries have used more than 2,000 times in combat, and flight-tested 500 times.

 As the battlespace and the needs of the warfighter evolve, Raytheon is doing what it has always done: supporting the warfighter with the world's most advanced cruise missile – Tomahawk.

 The latest variant (Tomahawk Block IV) includes a two-way satellite data-link that enables the missile to be retargeted in flight to preprogrammed, alternate targets.
-In 2013, Raytheon delivered the 3000th Tomahawk Block IV missile to the U.S. Navy.
 The Block IV design was initiated as both a cost savings and a capability improvement effort.

-Raytheon and the U.S. Navy are now enhancing this already sophisticated weapon.
-Planned upgrades to the Tomahawk Block IV include: upgraded communications, a more powerful warhead, and a new seeker designed to hit moving targets at sea or on land in darkness and all kinds of weather.
+Raytheon and the U.S. Navy are now enhancing this already sophisticated weapon with upgraded communications, and a more powerful warhead.
+Some variants, including one the Navy has labeled the “Maritime Strike Tomahawk,” will get a new multi-mode seeker designed to hit moving targets at sea or on land in darkness and all kinds of weather.

 Learn more about Raytheon's Precision Weapons.